sverma1999/sensor-fault-detection/sfd_project/docs/data_drift_understanding.md

 - If different distribution: Data drift
   - Solution: Do the train-test split correctly

+We can use different methods to detect data drift:
+I have tried the following packages to detect data drift:

+- ks_2samp (Not being used)
+- evidently (being used)
+  - Profile: Profile is a fundamental class in Evidently that represents a profile for analyzing data drift or model performance.
+It serves as a container for various sections or tabs of analysis, each focusing on a specific aspect of your data or model.
+  - DataDriftProfileSection: DataDriftProfileSection is a specific section or tab within a Profile object that is used for analyzing and visualizing data drift between two datasets.

 ## Data drift during prediction pipeline

 ### Instance prediction